MakerBogans/Fourbie/README.md

     * AWD with using the front and rear AB drives from this mod, Redoubt XY Joints and Voron style toolheads.
     * 2WD using the XY Joints and rear AB from this mod, Redoubt front idlers and VZ Printhead style toolheads.

 The standard configuration is all of the above mods together.
 This is what is tested.
-All other potential configuirations are untested.
+All other potential configurations are untested.
 Note that this is an advanced mod.
 There is no build documentation.
 Bom will not be comprehensive.
 It is expected that you will inspect the CAD and do the work to figure out what you need to install it.

 Due to the number of idlers, you need to build to spec and take your time to make sure everything is properly built and aligned, front to back.
 Failure to do this will lead to your fourbie eating all of your belts.
 Nom.
 Also before printing make sure that you have properly tuned your filament and that it is producing dimensionally accurate parts.
-This MOD has been designed with very tight tolerances and impopper calibration will lead to problems.
+This MOD has been designed with very tight tolerances and improper calibration will lead to problems.

 ## XY Joints
 ![Alt text](images/XYJoint.png)